herrera-ignacio/algorithms/ds/trees/b-trees/README.md

 ## Basic Operations

-The procedures are all "one-pass" algorithms that proceed downward from the root of the tree, withoug having to back up.
+The procedures are all "one-pass" algorithms that proceed downward from the root of the tree, without having to back up.

 In these procedures, we adopt **two conventions**: